 Employee unrest and lack of cooperation: employee unrest happens due to the poor management skills of the boss and the practice of nepotism.

 Not involving the people having the right skills at the right time is another major reason for HR failure.
-It demotivates the effective people and their knowledge and skills remain unutilized.
+It demotivates effective people, and their knowledge and skills remain unutilized and cause human resource management failure.

 5. Overemphasizing Recent Performances